Philipp-Sc/learning/README.md

 # Documentation
 # Chess

-**Learning Chess guided by modern techniques including: statistics, the best chess engines, psychology and machine learning.**
+**Learning Chess (intended for expert chess players) guided by modern techniques including: statistics, the best chess engines, psychology and machine learning. **

 *Coach Settings (change by tapping the labels)*